fenago/kafka-advanced/labs/Lab03-1/README.md

 Kafka producer.
 You will send records synchronously.
 Later, you will send records asynchronously.

-To start Kafka and ZooKeeper use the same technique you did in lab1.2.
-You can use the start up scripts that you wrote in lab1.2.

-____
 ## Create Replicated Kafka Topic

 Next, you need to create a replicated topic.